ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/02-programming-preliminaries.md

 Multiple inheritance

-: Being able to extend multiple classes or interfaces is useful for defining e.g. user interfaces, but it is not something we will use in this book.
+: Being able to extend multiple classes or interfaces is useful for defining for example user interfaces, but it is not something we will use in this book.

 Static methods, class variables, etc.

 : This is useful for not cluttering up the global namespace, so very useful when you write larger programs.
   But it is not needed for describing algorithms and data structures.

 Referencing super classes